 Nobody enjoys reading dense and heavy text and your resume is no different.
 If the resume looks hard to read it may not be read.

 Although an executive resume should limit content to relevant details only, don’t feel compelled to crush top achievements onto just one page to appease those claiming 1-page is best.
+Length alone does not determine resume effectiveness.

 Many top executives employ two to three pages to properly position their value.
 If material is sharp, succinct, and related to the target audience, utilize additional space to get your message across.
 See C-suite and senior professional resume examples here.